-If you have already installed CloudPlatform or you want to learn more about the ongoing operation and maintenance of a CloudPlatform-powered cloud, this guide is for you.
-With the procedures in this Administration Guide, you can start using, configuring, and managing the ongoing operation of your cloud.
+If you have already installed CloudPlatform or you want to learn more about the ongoing operation and maintenance of a CloudPlatform-powered cloud, read this documentation.
+It will help you start using, configuring, and managing the ongoing operation of your cloud.